 It is important to begin moving the new joint after surgery.
 A physical therapist will meet with you soon after your surgery and plan an exercise rehabilitation program for you.
-Your pain will be controlled with medication so that you can participate in the exercise.
+Your pain will be controlled with medicine so that you can participate in the exercise program.
 You will be given an exercise plan to follow both in the hospital and after discharge.

-Take a pain reliever for soreness as recommended by your health care provider.
-Aspirin or certain other pain medications may increase the chance of bleeding.
-Be sure to take only recommended medications.
+Take a pain reliever for pain as recommended by your healthcare provider.
+Aspirin or certain other pain medicines may increase the chance of bleeding.
+Be sure to take only recommended medicines.

 Making certain modifications to your home may help you during your recovery.
-These modifications include, but are not limited to, the following:
+These modifications include the following: